First Nations and Inuit Summer Work Experience Program

 About the program

-Projects under the First Nations and Inuit Summer Work Experience Program allow youth to learn about career options and earn an income that may contribute to university or college education.
+Projects under the First Nations and Inuit Summer Work Experience Program allow youth to learn about career options and earn an income that may contribute to a university or college education.

 - include plans to offer wage subsidies to private sector and non-profit employers so they may hire eligible First Nations and Inuit youth